gnois/losty/README.md

 	r.status = 201
 end)
 ```
-Notice how handlers are chained, and the form `body` and `db` are passed as arguments to the following handlers.
+Notice how the form `body` and `db` are passed as arguments to the following handlers.

+If the response body is large, or may not be available all at once, we can return a function from the handler, and Losty will call the function as a coroutine and resume it until it is done.
+That function would use `coroutine.yield()` to return the response when it becomes available.

 Other frameworks normally use a context table that is extended with keys and passed across handlers, but Losty passes them as cumulative function arguments.
 Here are some considerations for Losty's design.

 * Arguments are easily visible.
 * Arguments (un)packing is slower, but may not be significant if there are only a handful of handlers.
-* Renaming keys in context table may overwrite another key of the same name.
-And all handlers that reference them have to be changed.
-* Switching to a context table is easy for Losty; just append keys to the request or response table.
+* Switching to a context table is easy for Losty; just append keys to the reques (q) or response (r) table.
 But the reverse is not.